jim-schwoebel/allie/production/readme.md

 ```

 ## Work in progress
-* add in all types of feature arrays and data types (to production training) - rename to include type of file (e.g. nlx-model-audio-age vs. nlx-model-video-age)
+* add in all types of feature arrays and data types (to production training) - rename to include type of file (e.g. nlx-model-audio-age vs. nlx-model-video-age).
+* adapt testing scripts in this folder to keras/devol and ludwig (to allow for any model type to be spun up into production).